Division of Applied Undergraduate Studies Admissions FAQs-Costs & Aid

 Yes, we encourage all eligible applicants to submit the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid opportunities, including loans, grants, and need-based scholarships.
 At the NYU School of Professional Studies, we believe that you should choose the college that best fulfills your educational goals, and that completing your degree is an investment in your future.
 The majority of NYUSPS Division of Applied Undergraduate Studies students receive a combination of federal and private loans, state and federal grants, and scholarships to help make their studies affordable.
 Additionally, academic advisors can help you to best achieve your academic goals while staying within your financial budget.

 All financial aid is determined by information submitted by a student on the Free Application for Federal Student Aid (FAFSA).
 All domestic students (US citizens and permanent residents) are eligible to complete the FAFSA.
 Based upon the information provided, students will be considered for funds available through the federal government as well as for NYU School of Professional Studies scholarships.
 The NYU school code is 002785.
-For deadlines and details, please see the FAFSA website.
+For details, please see the FAFSA website.

 For more information on scholarships, loans, and payment plan options, visit Financing Your Education.